 1 pound lean, ground beef

-1 onion, chopped
+half an onion, chopped

-1 bell pepper, chopped
+1 green pepper, chopped

 Recipe source: Sing For Your Supper original